 Examining current food environments is a step in the right direction toward creating more supportive environments for healthy eating.
-Alberta's 2020 Nutrition Report Card is the sixth annual assessment of Food Environments for Children and Youth, and contributes to understanding the impact nutrition-related policies and actions have by highlighting where we are succeeding, and where more work is needed to support the health of children and youth (Olstad et al., 2014).
+Alberta's 2021 Nutrition Report Card is the seventh annual assessment of Food Environments for Children and Youth, and contributes to understanding the impact nutrition-related policies and actions have by highlighting where we are succeeding, and where more work is needed to support the health of children and youth.